root-project/root/README/ReleaseNotes/v610/index.md

 - For rootcling_stage1 (formerly known as rootcling_tmp), the package structure was changed to enable homogenous visibility settings across object files.
 See core/README for an overview.
 - Several non-public headers are not copied into include/ anymore; they reside in the PACKAGE/res/ subdirectory in the source tree.
+- The IMT switch is set to on by default.
+- A new library is now created, libImt.
+It contains all classes which depend on TBB.
+Those classes were previously part of libThread.
+As a consequence rootcling/genreflex do not depend anymore from TBB even in presence of imt builds.
+- Refactoring of several math tests to avoid exact comparisons of floating point numbers -